dwrightco1/replicated-kots/README.md

 **4. Deploy 2-Tier Application (Web/Database)**

-Validate the new cluster by deploying a simple Node.js application with a Mysql database back-end.
+Validate the new cluster by deploying a [Sample Application](https://github.com/dwrightco1/nodeapp).
+This is a simple Node.js application with a MySQL database back-end.
 ```
 kubectl apply -f https://raw.githubusercontent.com/dwrightco1/nodeapp/master/kubernetes/install-nodeapp.yaml
 ```